Anne de Montmorency, 1st Duke of Montmorency: Gabelle revolt

 Montmorency was little interested in the efforts of the bourgeois of Bordeaux to support him and he entered Bordeaux in force in October.
 The people of Bordeaux had decorated the streets with draperies for his arrival.
 Montmorency took all the arms in the possession of the city over the following days, including the city's artillery pieces.
 Montmorency suppressed the revolt with savagery, having 150 of the ring leaders executed, while the city itself was subject to the looting of his soldiers.
-He suspended the Parlement and installed magistrates from Provence, Normandie and Paris in the region.
+He suspended the Parlement and installed magistrates from Provence, Normandy and Paris in the region.
 He instructed these parachuted magistrates to open an investigation into the city and its leaders.
 Meanwhile, on 26 October a funeral was commemorated for Tristan de Moneins.
 On 6 November 1548 the magistrates reached their conclusion, Bordeaux would lose its urban privileges, pay the cost of the campaign and an additional fine of 200,000 écus.
 The city hall was razed.
 With this sentence pronounced the executions began: men of many ranks were sentenced to death, from the prévôt (provost) of Bordeaux who had 'failed to have his orders against the rebellion obeyed' to peasants and craftsmen.
 Various tortures were inflicted on the rebels.

 He dispatched several companies of soldiers to reduce Limoges, which was held by peasant insurgents.
-On 22 November 1548 he left Bordeaux, leaving in the subjugated city the force he had initially brought out of Piemonte and several companies of gendarmes.
+On 22 November 1548 he left Bordeaux, leaving in the subjugated city the force he had initially brought out of Piedmont and several companies of gendarmes.
 He departed for Saint-Germain-en-Laye.

 The harshness meted out by Montmorency towards Bordeaux would be short-lived, tensions with England creating concern Bordeaux would attempt to defect to the country.
 Therefore after 6 months the suppression of the civic institutions of Bordeaux was reversed, and the fines rescinded.
 In a further concession to the impetus towards rebellion, the majority of the unpopular changes to the gabelle would also be revoked in the coming years.
 The gabelle revolt would be the only major popular revolt during Henri's reign.

 His behaviour during the gabelle crisis contrasted with that of Aumale who suppressed the rebellion in Saintonge with far more generosity.
 Durot posits that Aumale may have been making a conscience effort to distance himself from unpopular harshness, thereby allowing Montmorency to receive most of the backlash.
 Montmorency hoped by this exemplary savagery that the Holy Roman Emperor would find no lingering embers to fan in conjunction with an invasion of France.
 Aumale and Montmorency returned to court by November 1548 for Aumale's elaborate marriage with Anne d'Este.
 No sooner were the celebrations for Aumale's wedding concluded, than Montmorency had celebrations for his nephew Andelot to conduct, having secured his nephew's marriage with the rich heiress Claude de Rieux.
 The former's wedding was on 4 December, and the latter's on 9 December 1548, neither royal favourite willing to move the celebration to a different time to allow space for the other.